 If you are putting your data online, it should only be easily accessible to your employees and not just random people.
 You will need multiple layers of personalised security features to ensure the privacy of your documents.

-You can have a software that has two factor authentication to store your passwords in.
+You can have software that has two-factor authentication to store your passwords in.
 That way, you will always get notified on your mobile phone whenever an attempt to log in is made.

 Always keep an eye out for news updates.
 It is good to have time in your morning routine to check for any new information on what is happening.
 This makes it a little easier to predict if a lockdown will happen and it also makes it easier to plan ahead.